ISU Anti-Doping Policy

 The ISU has a comprehensive year round, in and out of competition, anti-doping program that incorporates both urine and blood testing.

-The ISU implemented the ISU Blood Screening Program and the ISU Skater Biological Passport Program for its athletes (juniors as well as seniors), which details their blood parameters over time.
-This long term monitoring of the skaters' values allows the ISU Medical Commission to detect any anomalies or specific changes over time from which subsequent aggressive targeted follow up is conducted in the out of competition testing program.
-The ISU anti-doping program fully complies with the World Anti-Doping Agency (WADA) Code.
+In 1999, the ISU has implemented the ISU Blood Screening Program and later on the ISU Skater Biological Passport Program for its athletes (juniors as well as seniors), which detail their blood parameters over time.
+This long term monitoring of the skaters' values allows the ISU Medical Commission to detect any anomalies or specific changes over time from which subsequent intelligent targeting testing is conducted.
+The ISU anti-doping program fully follows the World Anti-Doping Agency (WADA) Code.

 Samples Long Term Storage and Reanalyze Policy

 In order to protect the clean Skaters and in line with the ISU Anti-Doping Rules (ISU Communication 1922, Article 6.5 “Further Analysis of Samples”), the ISU has improved its Anti-Doping Program by implementing a “Samples Long Term Storage and Reanalyze” Policy based on Article 18.104.22.168.1 of the WADA International Standard for Laboratories and applying the respective WADA Guidelines for Long Term Storage.